-- 1 Complete the preparatory steps on the first sub-cluster. - 2 Log in as superuser and mount the SFHA Storage Foundation 6.0 installation media. - 3 From root, start the installer. - # ./installer - 4 From the menu select G) Upgrade a product; then select 2)Rolling Upgrade;. - 5 The installer checks system communications, release compatibility, version information, and lists the cluster name, ID, and cluster nodes.
-Type y to continue. - 6 The installer inventories the running service groups and determines the node or nodes to upgrade in phase 1 of the rolling upgrade.
+- Complete the preparatory steps on the first sub-cluster. - 2 Log in as superuser and mount the SFHA 6.0.1 installation media.

+- 3 From root, start the installer. - # ./installer - 4 From the menu, select Upgrade and from the sub menu, select Rolling Upgrade. - 5 The installer suggests system names for the upgrade.
+Enter Yes to upgrade the suggested systems, or enter No, and then enter the name of any one system in the cluster on which you want to perform a rolling upgrade. - 6 The installer checks system communications, release compatibility, version information, and lists the cluster name, ID, and cluster nodes.
+Type y to continue. - The installer inventories the running service groups and determines the node or nodes to upgrade in phase 1 of the rolling upgrade.
 Type y to continue.
-If you choose to specify the nodes, type n and enter the names of the nodes. - 7 The installer performs further prechecks on the nodes in the cluster and may present warnings.
-You can type y to continue or quit the installer and address the precheck's warnings. - 8 Review the EULA, and type y if you agree to its terms.

-9 The installer prompts you to stop the applicable processes.
-Type y to continue.
+If you choose to specify the nodes, type n and enter the names of the nodes. - The installer performs further prechecks on the nodes in the cluster and may 8 present warnings.
+You can type y to continue or quit the installer and address the precheck's warnings. - Review the end-user license agreement, and type y if you agree to its terms.
+9 - 10 After the installer shows the package list, it detects if there are online failover service groups on the nodes to be upgraded.
+If there are online failover service groups, the installer prompts you to do one of the following: - Manually switch service groups - Use the CPI to automatically switch service groups

-The installer fails over failover service groups to the node or nodes that are not upgraded at this time.
 The downtime is the time that it normally takes for the service group's failover.
-The installer stops parallel service groups on the nodes that are to be upgraded.

-10 The installer stops relevant processes, uninstalls old kernel packages, and installs the new packages.

-It performs the configuration for the upgrade and re-starts processes.

-In case of failure in the startup of some of the processes, you may need to reboot the nodes and manually check the cluster's status.
+- 11 The installer prompts you to stop the applicable processes.
+Type y to continue. - The installer evacuates all service groups to the node or nodes that are not upgraded at this time.
+The installer stops parallel service groups on the nodes that are to be upgraded. - 12 The installer stops relevant processes, uninstalls old kernel packages, and installs the new packages.
+When prompted, enable replication or global cluster capabilities, if required, and register the software. - The installer performs the upgrade configuration and re-starts processes. - If some processes fail to start, you may need to reboot the nodes and manually check the cluster's status. - 13 Complete the preparatory steps on the nodes that you have not yet upgraded.

-- 11 Complete the preparatory steps on the nodes that you have not yet upgraded. - 12 The installer begins phase 1 of the upgrade on the remaining node or nodes.
+14 The installer begins phase 1 of the upgrade on the remaining node or nodes.
 Type y to continue the rolling upgrade.

-If the installer reboots nodes, restart the installer.
+If the installer prompts to reboot nodes, reboot the nodes.